learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Hello from data store.
 You have been authenticated
 ```

-The data store service successfully verified the token and replied to your request.
+The data store service successfully verified the token and replied to the API.

+The API forwards the request to you.

 _What if you make a request directly to the Data store?_

-Retrieve the URL od the Data store with:
+Retrieve the URL of the Data store with:

 ```terminal|command=1|title=bash
 minikube --namespace data-store service app --url